 Top Tactics for DDoS Attack Prevention

-If you are prepared for DDoS attacks, you will be well protected when that happens.
+If you are prepared for DDoS attacks, you will be well protected when that happen.
 You can put these DDoS protective measures in place to prevent further attacks.

 1. Prepare for an attack